-LMDC delivered or mailed copies of the initial Partial Action Plan and the first, third, fifth, eighth and ninth amendments in English, Spanish, and Chinese to more than 40 community, residential, civic and cultural organizations throughout Lower Manhattan, including Community Board 1, 2 and 3, several tenants' associations and public libraries.
+LMDC delivered or mailed copies of the initial Partial Action Plan and the first, third, fifth and eighth amendments in English, Spanish, and Chinese to more than 40 community, residential, civic and cultural organizations throughout Lower Manhattan, including Community Board 1, 2 and 3, several tenants' associations and public libraries.
 In addition, LMDC sent electronic notices of the initial Partial Action Plans in three languages to elected officials, LMDC's Advisory Council members, and over 140 Lower Manhattan civic, community and cultural organizations.
-LMDC sent hard copies of first, third, fifth, eighth and ninth amendments to elected officials.
+LMDC also sent hard copies of first, third and fifth amendments to elected officials.